San Francisco requires clean space for breastfeeding workers

 The lactation area must be clean, contain a chair and surface space for a pump, and have access to electricity.
 The legislation also specifies lactation rooms for new work spaces going forward, and it requires employers to distribute its lactation accommodation policy to all employees upon hiring.

 The lactation legislation is the latest in a city that has championed worker rights.
-For example, San Francisco supervisors in 2016 were the first to mandate private businesses provide fully paid leave to new parents.
-In 2014, San Francisco approved a $15 hourly minimum wage for workers, a mandate that California Gov. Jerry Brown signed into law last year for the entire state.
+San Francisco supervisors in 2016 were the first to mandate private businesses provide fully paid leave to new parents.
+In 2014, San Francisco approved a $15 hourly minimum wage for workers, years before it became a mandate for the entire state.

-"We're talking about something that is so basic, it's almost sad we have to legislate it," said Julia Parish of Legal Aid at Work, which is working with Tang's office.
+"We're talking about something that is so basic, it's almost sad we have to legislate it," said Julia Parish, an attorney at Legal Aid at Work, which worked with Tang's office.
 "This is about working moms providing food for their babies."

 Dee Dee Workman,